Skip to content

 Example apps

 Fluvie ships a set of small, kitten-themed example apps under examples/.
-Each one exercises a different way to turn a Fluvie composition into a real MP4, so together they cover every rendering path.
+Each one exercises a different way to turn a Fluvie composition into a real MP4: the encoder backends, the server, and the in-process render.
 They share one cohesive look through the examples/kitten_kit package (theme, sample media, and reusable composition builders), so each app stays tiny.

 AppWhat it showsRenders with

-galleryThe twelve lessons and the scrubbable inspectorCLI (desktop) and the server (web)
+galleryThe thirteen lessons and the scrubbable inspectorCLI (desktop) and the server (web)

 cli_quickstartInstall the CLI and render from the terminalfluvie_cli